AntonioTorres23/OpenGL_Notes/Debugging.md

 **`glGetError()`**

-The moment you incorrectly use OpenGL (like configuring a buffer without binding any) it will take notice and generate
+The moment you incorrectly use OpenGL (like configuring a buffer without binding any) it will take notice and generate one or more user error flags behind the scenes.
+We can query these error flags using a function named `glGetError` that checks the error flag(s)